Watch Our Official 50th Anniversary Short Film

 Director

-A Holy Cross graduate with a BA in Philosophy, she is married to Robert E. Maffucci, and the mother of three children.
+A Holy Cross graduate with a B.A. in philosophy, Maffucci is married to Robert E. Maffucci, and the mother of three adult children, including a son on the autism spectrum.

 Rose Flynn DeMaio